Ever Wondered Why People Lie & Deceit?

-Definitions of lying and deceit (Lying VS Deception)
+Definitions of liar and deceit (Lying VS Deception)

 "Deceit" - a false statement made with deliberate intent to deceive " – The Free Dictionary.

-A lie is spoken with the mouth while deception is planned to mislead individuals with what is not the truth.
-Both ends with the same result, the victims trust something that is not the truth.
-A lie is some form of deception while deception does not always involve lying although they are both erroneous.
+The mouth speaks a lie, while deception is planned to mislead individuals with what is not the truth.
+Both ends with the same result; the victims trust something that is not the truth.
+A lie is some form of deception, while deception does not always involve lying, although they are both erroneous.

 The Liar in You (Pathological Liar)